espressif/esp-idf/examples/bluetooth/esp_ble_mesh/ble_mesh_node/tutorial/Ble_Mesh_Node_Example_Walkthrough.md

 To be functional across different applications, the BLE Mesh menuconfig is specifically designed to offer a variety of configuration options, which can be helpful in tailoring your own configuration.

-The list of configuration options in BLE Mesh menuconfig is stored in `Component config`  ---> `[]Bluetooth Mesh support` and can be accessed with the command `make menuconfig`.
+The list of configuration options in BLE Mesh menuconfig is stored in `Component config`  ---> `[]Bluetooth Mesh support` and can be accessed with the command `idf.py menuconfig`.
 This configuration option list is shown below.

 ```
 —— Bluetooth Mesh support